-Appendix A (Table A-2) provides a complete list of equipment and resources by task force that are available and may be activated.
-Specific application of equipment and response resources for a WCD event are delineated in Table C.4-1 of this Appendix.
+Appendix A (Table A-1) provides a complete list of equipment and resources by task force that are available and may be activated.
+Specific application of equipment and response resources for a WCD event are delineated in Table C-3 of this Appendix.

-Shell has chosen a conservative 10 knot transit speed for each of the offshore response vessels and the OST.
-Although service and maximum speeds for these vessels are significantly faster, the planning speed for response purposes has specifically been reduced to show robust response capability even in heavy sea conditions, reduced visibility, and due to the additional power requirements that may be necessary in the presence of ice.
-All major response assets are designed for and certified for operation in arctic conditions, including operation in high ice concentrations.
-TF-6, TF-2, and TF-3 with sufficient storage for recovered liquids are staged near the Shell drilling vessel and would be used to initiate response operations.
-TF-6 is outfitted to deploy boom, high capacity skimmers, and workboats for encountering and recovering oil surfacing from an uncontrolled well blowout.
-By Hour 20, the OST (TF-4) would arrive on site.
-By Hour 42, TF-5 would arrive to assist with containment, perform skimming operations, and lightering fluids to the OST (TF-4).
-At this time, TF-6, TF-2, and TF-3 would stop skimming and begin the process of lightering to TF-4.
-TF-6, TF-2, and TF-3 have the storage capacity to handle 42 hours of oil recovery operations.
-When TF-6, TF-2, and TF-3 stop skimming, they would be replaced by TF-5 which has a recovery rate of 1,006 bbl/hr.
-At Hour 72, recovery operations would rotate every 24 hours.
-TF-6, TF-2, and TF-3 would comprise one shift, with TF-5 as the opposite shift.
-Recovery rates of the offshore task forces are detailed in Table C.4-1.
-The recovery capacities exceed the rate that oil is released from the blowout location.
+Shell has chosen a conservative transit speed of 10 knots for each of the offshore response vessels and the OST.
+Although service and maximum speeds for these vessels are significantly faster, the planning speed for response purposes has specifically been reduced to show robust response capability even in heavy sea conditions, reduced visibility, and requirement for additional power that may be necessary in the presence of ice.
+All major response assets are designed and certified for operation in arctic conditions, including operation in high ice concentrations.
+Transiting at this speed, TF-1 would be positioned to arrive at the spill site within 1 hour of the drillship.
+TF-1 and TF-2 with sufficient storage for recovered liquids are staged near the Shell drillship and would be used to initiate response operations.
+TF-1 and TF-2 are outfitted to deploy boom, high capacity skimmers, and work boats for encountering and recovering oil surfacing from an uncontrolled well blowout.
+By Hour 42, TF-4 and TF-5 would arrive to assist with containment, perform skimming operations, and lightering fluids to the OST (TF-3).

 For planning purposes, Shell has also taken a conservative approach to the development of their OSR program with assumptions that are made to ensure adequate capability to protect sensitive areas.
-To scale the potential shoreline response assets needed and for planning purposes, the WCD scenario assumes that 10 percent of the 16,000-bopd discharge escapes the primary offshore recovery efforts at the blowout.
-The unrecovered 1,600 bopd is assumed to drift toward the mainland, driven by ocean currents and prevailing winds.
-TF-7 would be deployed from Prudhoe Bay to recover oil that is often encountered in windrows and linear slicks.
-TF-7 consists of two skimming vessels - one vessel is configured with two side booms and two LORI skimmers; the other vessel is configured with a single side boom and LORI skimmer.
-Mini-barges and shuttle boats would be used to transport recovered oil to Prudhoe Bay for processing.
-For purposes of the WCD Scenario, it is assumed that half of the oil reaching the nearshore environment would be recovered by the skimming systems dispatched from TF-7.
-The remaining 800 bopd are assumed to migrate toward the shoreline where ACS would mobilize personnel and equipment to intercept the oil and deploy boom for shoreline protection.
+To scale the potential shoreline response assets needed and for planning purposes, the WCD scenario assumes that 10 percent of the 25,000-bopd discharge escapes the primary offshore recovery efforts at the blowout.
+The unrecovered 2,500 bopd is assumed to drift toward the mainland, driven by winds out of the WNW.
+In the unlikely event strong, sustained winds develop out of the WNW, trajectory modeling estimates that six days is the earliest possible time oil could reach shore, even if no containment and recovery operations were conducted.
+TF-6, consisting of a large, mobile OSR barge and tug, would be mobilized from its staging location in the Beaufort Sea and transit at a conservative planning speed of 5 knots.
+At this speed, TF-6 would arrive by Hour 96 in the nearshore zone of the Chukchi Sea in order to best intercept and recover oil potentially threatening the coast as allowed by water depth, weather, sea conditions and other circumstances.
+From this location, TF-6 can mobilize into the nearshore zone well ahead of the predicted timeframe that oil would reach shorelines for oil recovery and support of the shoreline protection task force (TF-7).
+TF-6 would be dispatched, as needed, to intercept the oil as described in the scenario.
+For purposes of the WCD scenario, it is assumed that half of the oil reaching the nearshore environment would be recovered by the skimming systems dispatched from the TF-6.
+The remaining 1,250 bond are assumed to migrate toward the shoreline where ACS would mobilize personnel and equipment to intercept the oil and deploy boom for shoreline protection.
+TF-6 possesses 18,636 bbl of fluid storage capacity for oil recovered from the nearshore operations.
+For planning purposes, 17,000 bbl is used as the nominal capacity of the nearshore OSR barge for recovered fluids.